matrix-org/synapse-bind-sydent/README.md

 A module that leverages Sydent's internal bind APIs to automatically record 3PIDs association on a Sydent instance once it's been verified on the local Synapse homeserver.

+This module works with Synapse v1.78.0 and above.

 ## Installation